Leash Reactivity: Why Walks Feel So Hard

 Topic

-Leash reactivity improves when the dog can notice triggers below threshold.
-Distance, route choice, leash pressure, and recovery time matter more than obedience in the first phase.
+Leash reactivity improves when the walk gets easier before the explosion happens.
+Distance, route choice, and leash pressure matter more than obedience in the first phase.

 Reactive walks can feel personal, public, and exhausting, but the dog is usually responding to pressure, distance, surprise, frustration, fear, or repeated rehearsals.
 The leash limits choice, so small changes in route and handling can make a large difference.